 I brushed on the Dark Wax over to give an aged effect.
-I let the Dark Wax sit for about 30 seconds…literally almost applying it – then wiped it off.
+I let the Dark Wax sit for about 30 seconds…literally almost applying it – then wiped it off in linear strokes.
 I took my lint free rag (use an old t-shirt cutting it up in pieces…you will go through a few rags for this project) Using your rag, remove the excess dark wax.
-We are not icing a cake and we only want the residual staining effect. (again – feel free to visit this other post HERE to learn more about Dark Wax)
+We are not icing a cake and I only wanted the residual staining effect.
+I did leave a larger amount of the Dark Wax in the side grooves though. (again – feel free to visit this other post HERE to learn more about Dark Wax)

 I made sure to push Dark Wax into the little cracks and dents of the dresser so to really gave the dresser that “Pottery Barn” aged look.

-Before you tackle a sacred piece of furniture that you inherited from your favorite great aunt, I suggest you “practice” with Dark Wax on a small piece or a cheap garage sale find.
+Now before you tackle a sacred piece of furniture that you inherited from your favorite great aunt with Dark Wax, I suggest you “practice” with Dark Wax on a small piece or a cheap garage sale find.
 This way you can get some experience and understand the approach on how to make your piece look aged, and not dirty. : ) Please make sure to read my post HERE to learn more about Dark Wax.

 Below is a photo of the dresser finished and with the hardware installed.
 What do you think?